 - A. Activity primarily benefits HUD defined low- or moderate-income ("LMI") person(s) or household(s)/family.
 The term low- or moderate-income is defined by HUD as a person whose family / household has an annual income of no more than 80% of the current median area income on a county level.
 These income limits are annually determined by HUD, per 24 CFR, Part 570.483(b).
 LMI benefit may also be determined on an area basis (LMA), for project activities that provide a service and have a defined service area.
 To be LMA, a service area must contain a concentration of LMI families/households.
 For this NDR award of funds to the Department, HUD has granted a waiver reducing the minimum area benefit percentage from fifty one percent (51%) to thirty eight percent (38%).
 So if a project provides a service to an area that is documented as 38% or greater LMI, then it will meet this National Objective is met as via LMA status. - B. Activity eliminates conditions of Slum or Blight (on a spot or area basis) is an eligible CDBG National Objective.
 Slum and Blight's definition is found in 24 CFR, Part 570.483(c).
-The use of Slum or Blight is not eligible under CDBG-NDR without prior Departmental written approval.
+The use of Slum or Blight is not eligible under CDBG-NDR without prior Departmental written approval. - C. Meeting an Urgent Need is an eligible CDBG National Objective under 24 CFR, Part 570.483(d).
+This National Objective was provided a waiver under Federal Register Notice FR-5936-N-01, Section V. A. 1. d. for activities using Urgent Need.

 Sierra Nevada Conservancy 16-NDR-11311, Am.
-1 Page 3 of 25 (Rev. 10/26/2021)
+42 Page 3 of 24 (Rev.10/26/2021 10/2022)